 The shrine didn’t disappoint.
-It’s sitting on a small hill overlooking the town, and besides the gates there’s also porcelain lanterns and other decorations on the grounds.
+It’s sitting on a small hill overlooking the town, and apart from the gates there’s also porcelain lanterns and other decorations on the grounds.
 But there’s not much else to do in Arita.
-There are some museums, but I didn’t feel like going there.
+There are a few museums, but I didn’t feel like going there.
 I took a stroll along the old alleys where porcelain makers lived – the walls are interesting, they’re made with discarded porcelain pieces – visited a few shops and headed back to the station.

 Arita can be reached by direct train from Saga.
 There are both express and local trains.
 However, the Tozan shrine and old alleyways are closer to Kami-Arita station that is served by local trains only.
 So I took the express to Arita, changed to a local train and went back one stop.